-UNESCO described Chopi music as a “masterpiece of the oral and intangible heritage of humanity”.
+UNESCO describes Chopi music as a “masterpiece of the oral and intangible heritage of humanity”.

 Chopi were part of the Sofala and Gaza Empire founded by the Nguni traditional ruler Chief Nxamba.
-Mbila and timbila (plural of mbila) are similar to large xylophones.
+Mbila and timbila (plural of mbila) are musical instruments similar to large xylophones.
 They’re traditional Chopi instruments that have flourished in Africa.
-The sound is a combination of xylophone, horns, rattles, and flute.
+The sound they produce is a combination of xylophone, horns, rattles, and flute.
 These musical instruments are an iconic symbol representing all of Mozambique.

 In August an annual Timbila festival takes place in the Zavala District’s beach town of Tofo, a UNESCO world heritage site.
 The festival is “supported by the Gil Vicente live music venue and the One Ocean New Year’s Music festival “.
-The festival opens and closes with traditional music of the region.
+The festival opens and closes with the region’s traditional music.

 The Ngoni can be traced back to South Africa’s Zulus who moved north following social reorganization in their home region.
 They practice an ethnic religion deeply rooted in their identity, including superstitions, ancestor worship, and witchcraft.